ToshioCP/Gtk4-tutorial/gfm/sec23.md

 The member `accels` is an array of two pointers.
 For example, `{"win.open", { "<Control>o", NULL }}` tells that the accelerator `Ctrl+O` is connected to the "win.open" action.
 The second element of `accels` is NULL which is the end mark.
-You can define more than one accelerator keys and the list must ends with NULL (zero).
+You can define more than one accelerator keys and the list must end with NULL (zero).
 If you want to do so, the array length needs to be three or more.
 For example, `{"win.open", { "<Control>o", "<Alt>o", NULL }}` means two accelerators `Ctrl+O` and `Alt+O` is connected to the "win.open" action.
 The parser recognizes "\<control\>o", "\<Shift\>\<Alt\>F2", "\<Ctrl\>minus" and so on.
 If you want to use symbol key like "\<Ctrl\>-", use "\<Ctrl\>minus" instead.
-Such relation between lower case and symbol (character code) is specified in [`gdkkeysyms.h`](https://gitlab.gnome.org/GNOME/gtk/-/blob/master/gdk/gdkkeysyms.h) in the GTK 4 source code.
+Such relation between lower case and symbol (character code) is specified in [gdkkeysyms.h](https://gitlab.gnome.org/GNOME/gtk/-/blob/main/gdk/gdkkeysyms.h) in the GTK 4 source code.

-### Activate and open signal handlers
+### Activate and Open Signal Handlers

 Two functions `app_activate` and `app_open` replace the default signal handlers.